jamisonderek/ford-connect-sim/README.md

    1. Make sure the EngineType is set to 'ICE'.
    1. Make sure the ChargingStatus.value is set to 'EvseNotDetected'.
    1. Make sure the PlugStatus.value is set to false.
-1. Add the following code to app.js after the existing vehicles.push commands. (replace # with the same value as used in previous steps.)
+1. Add the following code to app.js after the existing vehicles.push commands. (replace # with the same value as used in previous steps.
+You can replace the png values with names of files in your images folder.)
     ```
     vehicles.push({
       vehicle: mockVehicles.ice#,
       info: mockVehicles.ice#_info,
-      extra: makeExtra(mockVehicles.ice#_info),
+      extra: makeExtra('full-image.png', 'thumbnail.png'),
     });
     ```
 1. If your serviceCompatible=false or vehicleAuthorizationIndicator=0 you should use the following code instead: (replace # with the same value as used in previous steps.)